AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

         <p>varchar</p>
       </td>
       <td>
         <p>The first landing page of the session that resulted in a touchpoint.
 A raw landing page will contain all query parameters in the URL.
-Referred to in the CRM as “Landing Page - Raw”.</p>
+Referred to in the CRM as "Landing Page - Raw".</p>
       </td>
       <td>
         <p>http://www.adobe.com/blog/uncover-truth -behind-cost-per-lead?utm_content=27322869&amp;utm_ medium=social&amp;utm_source=linkedin</p>